-© Maryland State Department of Education 2011-2017
+© Maryland State Department of Education 2011-2018

-This publication was developed by the Maryland State Department of Education, Division of Special Education/Early Intervention Services with funds from the U.S. Department of Education, Grant #H393A090124A, Special Education-Grants for Infants and Families "Recovery Funds" under PL 105-17/111-5 Individuals with Disabilities Education Act/American Recovery and Reinvestment Act.
-Users who copy or share the information contained in this publication must credit the Maryland State Department of Education, Division of Special Education/Early Intervention Services.
-The Maryland State Department of Education is the lead agency for the Maryland Infants and Toddlers Program, the statewide program of services and supports coordinated by State and local agencies and organizations.
+Developed by the Maryland State Department of Education, Division of Special Education/Early Intervention Services with funds from the U.S. Department of Education under the Individuals with Disabilities Education Act (IDEA).
+Users who copy or share the information contained within must credit the Maryland State Department of Education, Division of Special Education/Early Intervention Services.
 The Maryland State Department of Education does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, or sexual orientation in matters affecting employment or in providing access to programs.
-For inquiries related to Department policy, contact the Equity Assurance and Compliance Branch, Office of the Deputy State Superintendent for Administration, Maryland State Department of Education, 200 West Baltimore Street, Baltimore, MD 21201-2595, 410-767-0433, Fax 410-767-0431, TTY/TDD 410-333-6442, www.MarylandPublicSchools.org.
+For inquiries related to Department policy, contact the Equity Assurance and Compliance Branch, Office of the Deputy State Superintendent for Administration, Maryland State Department of Education, 410-767-0433, Fax 410-767-0431.